People&Places: All about the young Ghanaian brain making quality vehicles from scraps

 He is hopeful that government and individual companies identify his talent and help promote his brand ‘Ibrahim Spider’.

-He told the People &Places team everything about his journey in this edition of the show.
+He told Wonder Ami Hagan everything about his journey in this edition of People&Places.

 Below is the full interview: